 In each of the 5 tournaments he has played in, Maurice has won one third of a case of golf balls.
 How many cases of balls did he win?

-Source: Interactive Activity: L'@telier - Ressource pédagogiques en ligne (atelier.on.ca).
+Source: Interactive Activity: translated from L'@telier - Ressource pédagogiques en ligne (atelier.on.ca).